Dr. Kimberly Niezgoda, Program Coordinator and Instructor

 Assistant Director for English as a Second Language (ESL)

 Dr. Niezgoda established the Intensive English Program at Wilkes University in June 2006.
 She began coordinating the master’s degree in English as a Second Language (ESL) in December 2009.
-She is currently working toward her doctorate in higher education administration at Wilkes University.
+She has an earned doctorate in Higher Education Administration.
 In 1999, Kimberly earned her M.A. in English as a second language from the University of Hawaii.
 Her research, “Pragmatic and Grammatical Awareness: A Function of the Learning Environment?” was published by Cambridge University Press (2001).
 Kimberly obtained her B.A. in history from the College of Wooster, focusing her studies on medieval history and political science.
 She came to Wilkes after working in Japan, where she served as an assistant professor of English.
 Prior to attending the University of Hawaii, Kimberly served as a U.S. Peace Corps volunteer in Olomouc, Czech Republic.
 Kimberly has also taught English as a foreign language (EFL) methodology courses at Palacky University’s Pedagogical Department in Olomouc.

 ESL 507: Sociolinguistics and Second Language Acquisition

 Eduardo L. Antonetti holds a B.A. in philosophy and psychology from Georgetown University, an M.S.T. in secondary education from New School University, and an M.S. in educational leadership from Wilkes University.
 He also completed a TESOL and bilingual education certificate program at Fordham University and has presented at professional conferences regarding the assessment of bilingual students and English language learners.